IgorTo/igorto.github.io/index.md

 permalink: /
 ---

-I am tenured Research Associate (Docent) at the Jozef Stefan Institute in Ljubljana.
+Since August 2025 I am tenured Research Associate (Docent) at the Jozef Stefan Institute in Ljubljana, Slovenia.
+Before that I was employed at Stockholm University (Computational Mathematics) and Uppsala University (Scientific Computing) in Sweden.

+My research focuses on numerical methods for partial differential equations (PDEs).
+I aim to improve the reliability of computational methods such as:
+- finite elements,
+- kernel-based methods,
+- and neural networks,
-My research focuses on numerical algorithms for partial differential equations (PDEs) arising in advanced multiphysics problems that carry significant societal relevance in:
+by bridging numerical and functional analysis.
+My mathematical work is motivated by advanced multiphysics problems that carry significant societal relevance in:
 - climate,
 - biomedical,
 - and energy applications.

-I aim to improve the reliability of computational methods such as finite elements, kernel-based methods, and neural networks by bridging numerical and functional analysis.

 ### Current research interests:
 - Stability of coupled and multiphysics PDE models.